fairanswers/fair_flow/README.md

 A Simple Workflow Library

 ## Overview
-fair_flow is a simple implementation of a work flow system.
-A work flow describes a series of activities that need to be done.
+fair_flow is a simple implementation of a work flow engine.
+A work flow describes a series of activities for a computer to do.

-This is handy when you have a complex system but you want non-programmers to make changes.
-Instead of writing up requirements and waiting for the rest of the process to be done by programmers, non-programmers can use fair_flow to modify a process, then the library takes care of executing that process.
+This is handy when you have a complex system but you want non-programmers to be able to make changes.
+Instead of writing up requirements and waiting for programmers, non-programmers can use fair_flow to create or modify a process.
+This encourages innovation with rapid feedback.

 The basic building block in fair_flow is the **activity**.
 An activity is a reusable piece of code that completes one step.
 For instance, an activity might get data from a service, calculate a value, or send an email.
-An activity can be strung together with other activities to describe a process.
-Activities can be used more than once in the same process or in different processes.
+One activity can be strung together with other activities to describe a process.
+Activities are reusable in the same process or in different processes.

 A **process** is a group of activities.
 The process describes what activities will be executed and how they relate.
 Think of a process as a recipe.